Crookes Valley Park: History

-Two Bowling greens were constructed in the park shortly after it was opened, and a children's playground was built in the 1970s.
+Two bowling greens were constructed in the park shortly after it was opened, and a children's playground was built in the 1970s.
 Both were constructed in a part of the park which was known as the recreation ground, and thus marked on old Ordnance Survey maps, it was an area of quite steep banking built as a dam wall for the reservoir.

 Swimming

-Since the summer of 2016 the Old Great Dam lake has grown rapidly in popularity as an informal swimming spot.
 Swimming takes place at the lake almost every day of the year, despite signage at the site stating "No Swimming".
-Swimmers have been known to break ice in the middle of winter to swim, and in summer the area can become very busy with students and locals enjoying the water.
-Members of the Sheffield informal swimming Facebook group "SOUP - Sheffield Outdoor Plungers" have approached the council various times in attempt to replace the "No Swimming" signs with useful and accurate water safety signage, with help and advice from the Outdoor Swimming Society Inland Access Group.
+Swimmers have been known to break ice in the middle of winter to swim.
+Local swimmers have approached the council various times in attempt to replace the "No Swimming" signs with useful and accurate water safety signage, with help and advice from the Outdoor Swimming Society Inland Access Group.

 On 18 July 2021, a man drowned while swimming in the lake.
 Emergency services arrived on scene but were unable to retrieve him in time.
 The park was then evacuated to make way for a more thorough search.
-The number of people swimming has since reduced significantly, but it is still a fairly frequent occurrence.